Sam Cooke tunes

 Not only was he covered and sampled, but it also lists the many covers this great songwriter covered himself.
 I’ve mentioned a few already but the list is long, including Bob Dylan’s Blowin’ In The Wind which Sam couldn’t understand how it wasn’t written by a black man.

-Sam Cooke is the perfect example of an artist that embraced other people’s tunes, wrote some great ones himself, and then in turn was covered himself, that’s why they named him – The King of Soul!
+Sam Cooke is the perfect example of an artist who embraced other people’s tunes, wrote some great ones, and then in turn was covered.
+I guess that’s why they named him – The King of Soul!

 A Change Is Gonna Come